Flavour-alignment in an $S_3$-symmetric Higgs sector and its RG-behaviour: RG-running : bottom-up vs. top-down approach

 \subsection{Top-down approach}

 In this section, we consider a reverse-running of all the Yukawa couplings ($y_{iu(d)} , i = 5$) from a higher scale, {\em i.e.} $10^{16}$ GeV to the EW scale and check whether the flavour physics constraints are satisfied at the EW scale or not.
-From fig.\ref{figure2} we can find that for each benchmark points (BP1 and BP2), there are three different plots in "$y_{id}$ vs. Log$_{10}\Lambda$" plane, for three different starting values of $y_{4u}$ and $y_{5u}$ ({\em {i.e.}} $10^{-4}, 10^{-5}$ and $5 \times 10^{-6}$) at $10^{16}$ GeV.
+From Fig.\ref{figure2} we can find that for each benchmark points (BP1 and BP2), there are three different plots in "$y_{id}$ vs. Log$_{10}\Lambda$" plane, for three different starting values of $y_{4u}$ and $y_{5u}$ ({\em {i.e.}} $10^{-4}, 10^{-5}$ and $5 \times 10^{-6}$) at $10^{16}$ GeV.
 Corresponding values of $y_{4d}$ and $y_{5d}$ are zero to start with at $10^{16}$ GeV, which might be an artifact of some unknown symmetry.

 As we lower the energy scale, since the RG equations are coupled mutually, $y_{4d}, y_{5d}$ can pick up a non-zero but still very small value, which are compatible with flavour physics constraints at the EW scale.
 The trend of evolution of other Yukawa couplings are same as in the bottom-up approach, {\em i.e.} lower is the energy scale, higher are the Yukawa couplings.
+Again, the RG evolution curves corresponding to BP1 and BP2 are not appreciably different due to the reason elaborated before.